fontle/obsidianOLD/Economics/Hist 1/Causes and Consequences of the Great Depression.md

 The simultaneous decline of these industries, meant that other sectors could not take up the slack, and economic growth in the US became inherently fragile and unstable.

-Consumer preferences lasted to consumer durables such as motor vehicles furniture, appliances, radios etc. Meant that a large proportion of the economy relied on expenditure on these items that were not necassarily necessities to the average American.
-Thus when economic decline occured, consumers stopped or delayed the purchasing of these goods and appeasing the poorer quality of their current ones.
+Consumer preferences lasted to consumer durables such as motor vehicles furniture, appliances, radios etc. Meant that a large proportion of the economy relied on expenditure on these items that were not necessarily necessities to the average American.
+Thus when economic decline occurred, consumers stopped or delayed the purchasing of these goods and appeasing the poorer quality of their current ones.
 Therefore, the durables industries that the economy relied on became vulnerable to cyclical instability.

 *Food lasts a week, machines last years.*

-Conseqeuntly the business cycle downturn reinforced itself within the United States.
+Consequently the business cycle downturn reinforced itself within the United States.

 ### European Reconstruction Efforts

-After WW1 there was huge devasation across Europe.
-Paris Peace Conference in 1920 forced Germany, Austria, Hungary, and Bulgaria to pay reperations.
-The US forced the allies to pay for the money borrowed during the World War which put pressure on them to increase the severity of reperations of the Axis powers.

-Countris were reluctant
+European reconstruction efforts after World War I contributed to the Great Depression in a number of ways:

+1. **Debt**: The reconstruction efforts required vast amounts of money, and many European countries borrowed heavily from the United States to finance their rebuilding.
+By 1929, European countries owed around $10 billion to the US, which was a significant amount of money at the time.
+When the stock market crashed in 1929, US investors pulled their money out of Europe, leaving the continent with a severe shortage of funds.
+This made it difficult for European countries to pay back their debts, which further weakened their economies.
+2. **Trade**: European reconstruction efforts created a demand for raw materials and other goods, which the US supplied.
+However, as the European economies weakened, demand for US goods declined.
+This led to a decline in US exports, which hurt the US economy.
+3. **Currency**: To pay for their reconstruction efforts, many European countries devalued their currencies.
+This made their exports cheaper, which hurt US businesses that were trying to sell their goods overseas.
+4. **Protectionism**: To protect their own economies, many countries imposed high tariffs on imported goods.
+This led to a decrease in international trade, which further hurt the global economy.

+Overall, European reconstruction efforts were not the sole cause of the Great Depression, but they were a contributing factor.
+The heavy borrowing, decline in demand for US goods, devaluation of currencies, and protectionist policies all played a role in the economic downturn that followed.

+#### The Dawes Plan

+After WW1, a system known as the *Dawes plan* was created.
+It was a financial agreement between the US, Germany, and the Allied Powers which provided loans to Germany which in turn paid reparations to the Allied Powers for the damage caused during the war.

+In turn, some of the reparation payments were sent back to the United States to pay off loans Allied powers took out to fund military efforts.

+This created a *circular flow of money* between the three parties and helped stabilise the European economy in the 1920s, whilst also allowing Germany to rebuild its economy after the war.

+However, this reliance on loans and reparations created a **cycle of debt** which was not sustainable.
+Furthermore, global economic downturn (in part due to lowered agriculture costs, wage rigidity, etc.) forced a devaluation which made it harder to pay these loans and catalysed the occurrence of The Great Depression.

+It could be argued that short-sightedness by politicians and a focus on political integration of Europe was prioritised over sound macroeconomic policy.